Introduction: Why PRP System Comparison Matters

 Workflow and Clinical Efficiency

 Workflow plays a major role in system selection.
 For example, clinicians assess preparation time, ease of use, and staff training needs.
-In addition, repeatability is essential for consistent performance.
+Additionally, repeatability is essential for consistent performance across procedures.

 Where Tropocells® PRP Fits

 The Tropocells® PRP system is designed to support consistent preparation with a simplified workflow.
 Because it uses a single-spin process, preparation can be completed efficiently.
-In addition, controlled separation supports repeatable results.
+In addition, controlled separation supports repeatable results across procedures.

 Key characteristics include: